FAQ Huntington Beach Fourth of July Parade

 Street Closures for the Huntington Beach Parade

-The Huntington Beach 4th of July Parade route will require the closure of PCH from Goldenwest Street to Beach Blvd starting at 5 am on Wednesday, July 4th.
-The Huntington Beach Parade will officially begin at PCH and 8th Street, going from 8th to Main Street where it will proceed up Main Street through the downtown and residential areas, ending just past Yorktown Ave.
+The Huntington Beach 4th of July Parade route will require the closure of PCH from Goldenwest Street to Beach Blvd starting at 5 am on July 4th.
+The Huntington Beach Parade will officially begin at PCH and 8th Street, going from PCH to Main Street where it will proceed up Main Street through the downtown and residential areas, ending just past Yorktown Ave.

 Huntington Beach Parade staging areas will take place on PCH and portions of Walnut, Olive, 8th and 9th Streets.
 Orange will remain open east and west to Main Street during the Parade.